ronhatch/docker-lfs/README.md

 ## Usage

 Running the version check script can be done as follows:
-`docker run -v $(pwd)/prebuild-lfs:/home/lfs ronhatch/prebuild-lfs /home/lfs/version-check.sh`
+`docker run ronhatch/linuxfromscratch-prebuild /home/lfs/version-check.sh`

 Running an interactive shell in the pre-build environment can be done using:
-`docker run -it -v $(pwd)/prebuild-lfs:/home/lfs ronhatch/prebuild-lfs /bin/bash`
+`docker run -it ronhatch/linuxfromscratch-prebuild`

 On Windows, unless you are using a Linux-style command line such as WSL, you will need to replace `$(pwd)` as follows:
 - In PowerShell, use `${PWD}`